Oortonaut/Argentian/README.md

 Versatile texture binding supports shader side layout (set by name on C# side), code side, or automatic texture unit selection.
 It separates Samplers and Textures.

 No shader #include but there are hax for some shader modularity.
-Create a .h.glsl with declarations and add it to the headers in the ShaderProgram.Def.
+Create a .h.glsl with declarations and add it to the headers in the shader.mat.yaml/.
 Put function definition in a .glsl and include it with the vertex or pixel shaders.

 Some of the odd design choices are to support future Vulkan, DX12, and other backends.